Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 9.1 Ball out of play

-Advantage can not be used when the ball is not properly put into play from a restart.
+Advantage cannot be used when the ball is not properly put into play from a restart.
 For example, if a player incorrectly takes a throw-in (e.g. not standing, not facing the field of play, or ball not thrown with both hands) and the ball goes to an opponent - the referee cannot play advantage.

 > The referee may play advantage whenever an offence occurs but should consider the following in deciding whether to apply the advantage or stop play:
 >